melvyndekort/cheatsheets/oh-my-zsh.md

 `catimg` | display image inside terminal
 `hex` | show file in hex format
-`copyfile` | copy contents of file to clipboard
+`copyfile` | copy contents of file to clipboard `lsmounts` | curated list of the mounted filesystems

 ### <a name="bindings"></a>Bindings
 Binding | Description